Can Sarplaninacs Reach 85 cm and Stay Purebred?

 Males under 56 cm and bitches under 54 cm are not eligible for breeding.

-The head is proportioned to the body.
-Its total length measures approximately 25 cm which corresponds to about 40% of the height at the withers.
+The head is proportioned to the body, with a total length of around 25 cm, which is roughly 40% of the height at the withers.

-The girth of the ribcage should exceed the height at the withers by at least 20%.
+The chest girth has to exceed the height at the withers by at least 20%.

-Unfortunately, I haven’t had the opportunity to see such a “purebred” Sarplaninac in person.
+I haven’t had the chance to see such a “purebred” Sarplaninac in person.

-In the following, I will explain the flaws in most of these dogs that cannot be hidden, which automatically categorize them into the following category: not in line with the breed standard.
+In the following section, I’ll point out the flaws most of these dogs can’t hide, which put them in this category: not in line with the breed standard.

 Weight

-The weight of an adult Sarplaninac dog should ideally be around 60% of their measured height at the withers.
+An adult Sarplaninac should weigh around 60% of its height at the withers.

-In other words, the dog with a height of 85 cm should weigh approximately 51 kg.
+The dog standing at 85 cm should weigh around 51 kg.

 Sarplaninac Bux 80 cm

-Now, I’ll introduce you to the dog from our breeding kennel named Bux, who stands tall at 80 cm.
+Let me introduce Bux, the dog from our kennel standing at 80 cm.

-He doesn’t have a slack lower jaw or, as I like to call them, “pockets,” excess skin folds on the neck, a sunken back, or poor posture in his front and hind legs.
+He doesn’t have a slack lower jaw, as I like to call them, “pockets,” excess skin folds on the neck, a sunken back, or poor angulation in his front and hind legs.

 These are traits you won’t find in Bux!

-He’s the kind of dog that, when he pulls you forward, sets all your white and red blood cells in your body dancing.
+When he pulls you forward, it sets every blood cell in your body dancing.

 Sarplaninac Amor 80 cm and Above

-An unwritten rule states that when you first see the Sarplaninac, you observe two things: the head and the tail.
+There’s an unwritten rule when you first look at the Sarplaninac: you check two things – the head and the tail.

-Amor’s head exhibits certain distinctive imperfections that clearly indicate he is not a purebred Sarplaninac: loose skin on the lower jaw (pockets), the eye arch follows a round shape, large ears, excess “meat” on the muzzle (not taut), and an overly pronounced forehead.
+Amor’s head showed clear signs he wasn’t a purebred Sarplaninac: loose skin on the lower jaw, round eye arches, large ears, excess “meat” on the muzzle, and an overly pronounced forehead.

-A melancholic dog with little interest in its surroundings, and when it barks, it usually does so without a clear reason in most cases.
+He was a melancholic dog with little interest in his surroundings, and when he barked, there was rarely a clear reason for it.

-My father managed to find a new home for him, and most importantly, we ensured that Amor doesn’t have any offspring.
+My father found him a new home, and we made sure Amor wouldn’t have any offspring.

-Unfortunately, some breeders take such dogs to shows, win prestigious awards, and very likely produce a ‘champion’ litter from the dog like Amor.
+The problem is that some breeders take dogs like this to shows, win awards, and breed a “champion” litter from them.

-This way, significant harm is done to this breed, making it increasingly difficult for people to distinguish between Sarplaninacs and Caucasian Shepherds due to their striking similarities.
+This way, real harm is done to the breed, and it gets harder and harder for people to see the difference between Sarplaninacs and Caucasian Shepherds.

 Conclusion

-Can Sarplaninacs Reach 85 cm and Stay Purebred?
-Based on my experience – NO!
+Can a Sarplaninac reach 85 cm and still be purebred?
+Based on my experience – NO.

-There is no set upper height limit for Sarplaninacs, but the mathematical guidelines mentioned at the beginning of this text, as well as the breed standard, must be respected.
+There’s no set upper height limit for Sarplaninacs, but the mathematical guidelines from the beginning of this article and the breed standard have to be respected.

-These were formulated by much wiser individuals than myself, who possess an in-depth understanding of dog anatomy down to the finest details!
+These were put together by people far more knowledgeable than me, with a deep understanding of dog anatomy down to the finest details.

-The term “purebred” should be used with caution, especially when discussing Sarplaninacs with an 85 cm height.
+The word “purebred” should be used carefully, especially when talking about an 85 cm Sarplaninac.

 Alen Stefanovic